 Air packs are located in the back of the four main seats.
 By already having the air packs on the truck, all the firefighters have to do is put them on their shoulders.
 Each air pack has 30 minutes of air.

-For more information on fire engines, firefighters and related topics, check out the links on the next page.
+For more information on fire engines, firefighters and related topics, check out the links below.